-But she offers a lot more than her hotels and their beaches, and our aim is to show YOU that YOU can safely come visit, explore, discover and experience her white sandy beaches, fantastic music, rich history, unique culture and heritage, spectacular championship golf courses, lots of indigenous fauna and flora, very special cuisine, wide variety of natural attractions, and our very friendly, helpful and laid-back people.
+But she offers a lot more than her hotels and their beaches, and our aim is to show YOU that YOU can safely come visit, explore, discover and experience her white sandy beaches, fantastic music, rich history, unique culture and heritage, spectacular championship golf courses, lots of indigenous fauna and flora, very special cuisine, wide variety of natural attractions, and her very friendly, helpful and laid-back people.

-Climb or cycle in the Blue Mountains, raft our rivers, go caving, birdwatching, deep sea fishing, swimming with the dolphins, or whatever ... this will be your dream tropical holiday destination.
+Whether you want to climb or cycle in her Blue Mountains, raft her rivers, go caving, birdwatching, deep sea fishing, swimming with the dolphins, or whatever ... she will be your dream tropical holiday destination.

-is the best of the Carribbean Islands (yes, I am prejudiced, because "me born ya", and dis is ...
+She is the best of the Caribbean Islands ... and yes, I am prejudiced, because "me born ya", and dis is ...

 Enjoy these three great men - Harry Belafonte, Andrew Young, and Hugh Masekela - reminiscing about our island in this short video.